aerogear/aerogear-unifiedpush-nodejs-client/README.md

     * `categories` Array - a list of categories as strings
     * `variants` Array - a list of variantID's as strings

-## Changes from 0.14.0 to 0.14.1

-There was a bug in the send method.
-The UPS was sending back a 202, but we were looking for a 200, therefore all promises were rejecting.
-Oops

-## Changes from 0.13.0 to 0.14.0

-Promise rejections now return proper `Error` objects - [3f1a2a1](https://github.com/aerogear/aerogear-unifiedpush-nodejs-client/pull/27).
-Thanks (evanshortiss)[https://github.com/evanshortiss]

-## Changes from 0.12.0 to 0.13.0

-0.13.0 is pretty much a complete re-write of the client.
-It now only returns Promises.

-It also require at least node 4.x or greater.

-The way in which the `send` method is invoked has changed also.
-Check out the example above to see the new way of using this library

-For more information about the Unified Push Server's REST sender API, look [here](https://aerogear.org/docs/specs/aerogear-unifiedpush-rest/sender/index.html)

 ## Development

 If you would like to help develop AeroGear you can join our [developer's mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-dev), join #aerogear on Freenode, or shout at us on Twitter @aerogears.